Aitor611/Trabajo-final-1-DAW/Documentation.md

           * sudo /usr/pgadmin4/bin/setup-web.sh
 ## Funcional Requirements:
 * User:
       * The user can log in, log out and sign up.
       * The user can search the products.
-      * The user can use filters to manage the products itselfs
+      * The user can use filters to manage the products itselfs.
 * Admin:
       * The admin can manage the users.
       * The admin can upload, update and delete the products.
       * The admin can edit the website.
 ## Configurate and Create DB.
 * We create the SQL DataBase and we used the relational model to make the tables.
 ## Network configuration between virtual machines.